Article

 “We have always seen a steady stream of people from Hong Kong, the People’s Republic of China and Southeast Asia wanting to go to the UK, particularly for their children’s education, and I only see this trend increasing in the future", she says.

-Yet Tracy and her team also see people moving for happy reasons.
+Yet our immigration team also see people moving for happy reasons.
 “It’s always a defining moment when someone gets married and we see a lot of people coming to marry a UK spouse,” she says.
-"I had a nice message from two academics saying how grateful they were that we’d fast-tracked their application, because otherwise they would have been separated during the pandemic.
+"I had a nice message from two academics saying how grateful they were that we’d fast-tracked their application, because otherwise they would have been separated during the pandemic.”

 On the flipside, a relocation can also precipitate the end of a relationship.
 Following an illness, a British entrepreneur decided to sell his business and start a new life in Rome.
 He wanted to learn more about art and history, and stood to benefit from the Italian tax regime, which is now very favourable to foreigners.
 His wife, however, did not wish to move.
 “A relocation can represent a turning point for one member of a couple but not the other.
 If they are unable to reach a compromise then it is difficult to overcome that, but there is always a way to move forward” says Giulia Cipollini, a private client partner in Milan.
 “We have to be very adaptable to meet our clients’ needs even as their circumstances change.”